sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polytope_tikz.rst

 - This will open an interactive view in your default browser, where you can rotate the polytope.
 - Once the desired view angle is found, click on the information icon in the lower right-hand corner and select *Get Viewpoint*.
 This will copy a string of the form '[x,y,z],angle' to your local clipboard.
 - Go back to Sage and type ``Img = P.tikz([x,y,z],angle,output_type='LatexExpr')``.
 You can paste the string here to save some typing.
-- *Img* now contains a Sage object of type ``LatexExpr`` containing the raw TikZ picture of your polytope
+- *Img* now contains a Sage object of type ``LatexExpr`` containing the raw TikZ picture of your polytope.

 Alternatively, you can save the tikz image to a file, by doing